Deer Hunting CWD

 - DMA1: Clarke, Frederick, Shenandoah, and Warren counties.

-- DMA3: Carroll, Floyd, Montgomery, and Pulaski counties.
+- DMA3: Carroll, Floyd, Franklin, Montgomery, Patrick, Pulaski, Roanoke, and Wythe counties.

 CWD Surveillance

-When you hunt in a CWD DMA, one of the most important things you can do to help fight this fatal disease is to submit your deer for CWD testing.
-CWD can be slow to spread in an affected deer population, therefore several years of testing data is critical to allow the DWR to assess the status of the disease in the population.
-Testing helps the DWR do several important things, like monitor the infection rate of the local deer population and map the geographic spread.
-This information is critical to helping the DWR slow the spread of this disease.
+When hunting in a CWD DMA, one of the most important things you can do to help fight this fatal disease is to submit your deer for CWD testing.
+CWD can be slow to spread in an affected deer population, therefore several years of testing data is critical to allow DWR to assess the status of the disease in the population.
+Testing helps DWR do several important things, like monitor the infection rate of the local deer population and map the geographic spread.
+This information is crucial to helping DWR slow the spread of this disease.
 Hunters are a vital partner in DWR’s CWD surveillance efforts and their assistance is appreciated.

 Mandatory DMA CWD Testing